Migrating virtual machines with Raw Device Mappings (RDMs) (1005241)

 .vmdkfile at the destination, effectively converting or cloning a raw LUN into a virtual disk.
 This also applies when the virtual machine is not moving between ESX hosts.
 In this process, your original raw LUN is left intact.
 However, the virtual machine no longer reads or writes to it.
 Instead, the newly-created virtual disk is used.

-- For ESXi 5.x: During the migration you can use the advanced section of the migration wizard and select if you would like to maintain the same format of the files at the destination or convert it to a thick/thin disk.
+- For ESXi 5.x and later: During the migration you can use the Advanced section of the migration wizard and select if you want to maintain the same format of the files at the destination or convert it to a thick/thin disk.

 - The virtual machine registration changes, but the files are left untouched.